MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/authentication-best-practices-for-android-devices.md

 ## Authentication recommendations are different for personal versus shared android devices

 Shared Teams devices can't use the same requirements for enrollment and compliance that are used on personal devices.
-Applying personal device authentication requirements to shared devices will cause sign-in issues.
+Applying personal device authentication requirements to shared devices will cause sign in issues.

 1.  **Devices are signed out due to password policies.**

 Accounts used on Teams devices have a password-expiration policy.
-Unlike users, the accounts used with shared devices don't have a designated user to update and restore them to a valid state when their passwords expire.
-If your organization requires passwords to expire and reset periodically, these accounts will stop functioning on Teams devices until a Teams administrator resets the password and signs back in.
+The accounts used with shared devices don't have a specific user to update and restore them to a working state when their passwords expire.
+If your organization requires passwords to expire and reset occasionally, these accounts will stop working on Teams devices until a Teams administrator resets the password and signs back in.

-**Challenge**: When it comes to accessing Teams from a device, a person's account has a password-expiration policy.
+**Challenge**: When it comes to accessing.
+Teams from a device, a person's account has a password-expiration policy.
 When the password is going to expire, they simply change it.
 But accounts used on *shared devices*(Resource accounts) may not be connected to a single person who can change a password as required.
 This means a password can expire and leave workers on the spot, not knowing how to resume their work.

 When your organization requires a password reset or enforces password expiration, be sure a Teams administrator is prepared to reset the password so these shared accounts can sign back in.